elijahmanor/elijahmanor.github.com/talks/plain-js-comps/md/14-conclusion.md

 ## Downsides of Framework-Independent JavaScript Components

 * May be hard to know how to abstract your component.
-Future needs are not known.
+Future needs are not known.<!-- .element: class="fragment" -->
-* You could loose some of the benefits of writing it based on a framework (performance, etc)
+* You could loose some of the benefits of writing it based on a framework (performance, etc)<!-- .element: class="fragment" -->